 To keep this chicken pot pie simple enough for a quick weeknight dinner, use a can of refrigerated biscuits.
 It doesn’t matter which brand or kind–get what you like.
-You can use the bigger ones or the smaller ones, depending on how much biscuit you want with each serving.
+You can use the bigger ones or the smaller ones, depending on how many biscuits you want with each serving.

 I love the homemade biscuit recipe found in the first Magnolia Table cookbook.
-The recipe makes a lot, so whenver I make them, I put several in freezer for future use, so that’s what I ended up using to top my pot pies.
+The recipe makes a lot, so whenever I make them, I put several in the freezer for future use, so that’s what I ended up using to top my pot pies.

 I made this batch of biscuits several weeks ago for strawberry shortcake after our trip to the berry patch, and I still had several left in the freezer.

 I popped a frozen biscuit on my pot pies about halfway through the baking time, and they were perfect.
 Whether you use homemade biscuits or biscuits from a tube, this Chicken Pot Pie will be amazing.

 Bake until the biscuits are done, and the filling is bubbling.